 Find this property's details under Common Properties.

-Note: When Type is set to Value and Interpret-As is set to Audio, you can specify an HTTP or RTSP URL.
+When Type is set to Value and Interpret-As is set to Audio, you can specify an HTTP or RTSP URL.
 When Type is set to Variable and Interpret-As is set to Audio, you can specify a variable that contains an HTTP or RTSP URL.
+Starting with 8.1.410.14, validation displays a warning message if a resource file or URL does not exist.